dvdmtw98/blog/blog-vault/articles/2023-12-31-building-home-lab-part-1.md

 - Basic familiarity using VirtualBox (or other virtualization software)
 - Basic understanding of networking concepts (NAT, DHCP, IP Address, LAN, Routing, Firewall, etc.)
 - Familiarly with Linux and Windows (installing software, troubleshooting, etc.)

+> [!IMPORTANT] Windows ISO Download
+> Whenever a version of Windows reaches End-of-Life (EOL) Microsoft removes the link to download that version from their website.
+This guide uses Windows 10 Enterprise in the AD section which cannot be downloaded from their website anymore.
+The user is expected to bring there own ISO to use in this section.

 ## Enabling Virtualization